 This Job Template attribute defines the materials to be used for the Job.
 When specified, the Printer validates the requested materials both when the Job is created and when it enters the 'processing' state.
 If the requested materials are not loaded, the 'material-needed' keyword is added to the Printer's "printer-state-reasons" values and the Job is placed in the 'processing-stopped' state.

-The Client typically supplies "materials-col" values matching those returned in the "materials-col-database" (section 5.2.1) or "materials-col-ready" (section 5.2.3) Printer Description attributes.
+The Client typically supplies "materials-col" values matching those returned in the "materials-col-database" (section 5.3.1) or "materials-col-ready" (section 5.3.3) Printer Description attributes.

+[Discuss proposal for new member attributes to describe material requirements/consumption: material-length-mm (integer(0:MAX)), material-mass-g (integer(0:MAX)), and material-volume-ml (integer(0:MAX))]

 material-color (type2 keyword)